-Here on Making Sense of Cents, I talk a lot about different ways to make money on the side and the great side hustle ideas.
+Here on Making Sense of Cents, I talk a lot about different ways to make money on the side and the many great side hustle ideas.
 I do this because I truly believe that making money on the side can change a person’s life.

 After all, learning about different ways to make money on the side changed my life.